patricekaratchentzeff/Scribus/typo/README.md

 # For all users

-This script is aimed for French users, so the documentation and interface is for the moment in French.
+This script is aimed for French users, so the documentation and interface are for the moment in French.
 If you have such this need, you surely speak or understand French language.

 # Documentation